DocSpring/craco-antd/README.md

 ## Options

 You can pass an `options` object to configure the loaders and plugins.
-You can also pass a `modifyLessRule` callback to have full control over the Less webpack rule.
+You can also pass a `modifyLessRule`(or `modifyLessModuleRule`) callback to have full control over the Less webpack rule.
 See the [`craco-less`](https://github.com/DocSpring/craco-less#configuration) documentation for more information about these options:

 - `options.styleLoaderOptions`